 In the event that lease incentives are received to enter into operating leases, such incentives are recognised as a liability.
-The aggregate benefit of incentives is recognised as a reduction of rental expense on a straight-line basis.
+The aggregate benefit of incentives is recognised as a reduction of rental expense on a straight-line basis, except where another systematic basis is more representative of the time pattern in which economic benefits from the leased asset are consumed.